srid/ema/docs/guide/model.md

 TODO

 - What's a "model"?
+  - Represents all the 'state' in your app.
 - Any Haskell type
 - Stored in `LVar` to enable hot-reload
 - `LVar.set` and `LVar.modify`